IRCAD/sight/libs/io/igtl/README.md

 The library proposes different base classes to implement services.
 They bring a semantic on top of `IService`, which allows to query services that match an interface.

-- **INetwork**: generic interface meant to handle the protocol for both client and server sides
+- **network**: generic interface meant to handle the protocol for both client and server sides
 - **Server**: defines a network igtl server which supports sight native data transfer
 - **Client**: defines a network igtl client which supports sight native data transfer
 - **Exception**: defines the igtl network exceptions